JacksAwOLF/chromeDictionary/README.md

-1. if on google dictionary, page action shows the google dictionary text. otherwise shows nothing
-2. store the date and text when a word is searched
-3. display the list of words and their last accesse date when popup is clicked (a long scrolling list)
+WHAT IT DO?
+- Automaticaly adds whatever google searched dictionary word to a list and saves the last searched date.
-4. separate the list into new words and review words
+- The list is demarcated by new words and words you have learned before.
-5.
+- You can also edit the list of words and copy it to your clipboard.

-FUTURE UPGRADES
+FUTURE UPGRADE
+- network requests dont activate content.js
+- make a "death list" to never add this word to any list
+- automatically opens the more definitions button
+- play the audio of the word when you load up the page
+- clears and selects search bar for you

+- keyboard shortcut to search a highlighted term on a website
-=> only add a word if it is above a certain percentage on google books ngram viewer => automatically opens the *more definitions button, clears and selects search bar for you => keyboard shortcut to search a highlighted term on a website
+- only add a word if it is above a certain percentage on google books ngram viewer

-THIS IS THE MENU THAT SHOWS UP WHEN YOU RIGHT CLICK ON A WEBPAGE chrome.contextMenus.create({});

-background script runs in a separarate webpage. use it to define listeners. this is where it detects button presses and stuff content scripts run on the website, like injection. you can send messages between these two pages with chrome.message